Charles Upham: Second World War

-In September 1939, Upham enlisted in the 2nd New Zealand Expeditionary Force (2NZEF) at the age of 30, and was posted to the 20th Canterbury-Otago Battalion, part of the New Zealand 2nd Division.
-Although he already had five years experience in the New Zealand Army Territorial Force, in which he held the rank of sergeant, he signed on as a private.
+With the call for volunteers in September 1939, after the outbreak of the Second World War, he enlisted in the 2nd New Zealand Expeditionary Force (2NZEF) at the age of 30, and was posted to the 20th Canterbury-Otago Battalion, part of the New Zealand 2nd Division.

+Although he already had five years' experience in the New Zealand Army Territorial Force, in which he held the rank of sergeant, he signed on as a private.
 He was soon promoted to temporary lance corporal, but initially declined a place in an Officer Cadet Training Unit (OCTU).
-In December, he was promoted to sergeant and a week later sailed for Egypt.
-In July 1940, he was finally persuaded to join an OCTU.
+In December, he was promoted to sergeant and six days later sailed for Egypt.